davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 - Bring the taste, let them do the cooking.
 - Exploit the verify/generate asymmetry

-## Workflow: Benchmarks as the goal
+## Curate Benchmarks

-When I can, I turn "good" into a number (test, metric, small eval set) and iterate until it improves.
+When I can, I [turn "good" into a number](https://news.ycombinator.com/item?id=46296725) (test, metric, small eval set) and iterate until it improves.
 At that point it becomes evolutionary: generate variants → score → keep winners.

-This thread captures the vibe well:
+Evolutionary, GEPA, ...

-## Markdown Research Pipelines
+## Better Research

-For research, I want a reproducible trail: search → fetch sources as Markdown → synthesize into notes with links back to the originals.
+For research, I rely on Markdown files as much as I can.
+I write some, download related sources also as Markdown (linkweaver) and then produce a "prompt" that I use to gather more information/knowledge and iterate.
+Inside that prompt, I keep a list of open questions.
+This helps the LLM fill out the gaps.
-Retrieval + synthesis + verification beats "dump everything into chat".
+Retrieval + synthesis + verification -> redo initial prompt.
+Better than "dump everything into chat".

+One thing I realized is that there is lots of value only in exploring frameworks and related ideas for a certain task.
+  - E.g: observable framework + prompt to replicate the idea, ...

 Weaving concepts together: